 Our original dataset spans from 1 January, 2010 until 30 September, 2014.
-In total, there are 18,361,214 messages by 107,920 unique users mentioning 9,755 tickers.
+In total, there are 18,361,214 messages by 107,920 unique users mentioning 9,755 unique tickers.
 For each message, we observe a user identifier and the message content.
-We also observe indicators for sentiment (bullish, bearish, or unclassified), and "cashtags" that link the message to particular stocks.
+We also observe indicators for sentiment (bullish, bearish, or unclassified), and "cashtags" with tickers that link the message to particular stocks.

-For most users, we observe a self-reported investment philosophy that can vary along two dimensions: (1) Approach - technical, fundamental, momentum, value, growth, and global macro, or (2) Investment Horizon (or Holding Period) - day trader, swing trader, position trader, and long term investor.
-Users of the site also self-report their experience level as either novice, intermediate, or professional.
-This user-specific information about the style and investment model employed is useful to distinguish the role of investment philosophies from features of the informational environment.
+For most users, we observe a self-reported investment approach (technical, fundamental, momentum, value, growth, or global macro), user's holding period (day trader, swing trader, position trader, or long term investor), and their experience level (novice, intermediate, or professional).

 We restrict our sample to cover the time period between January 2013 and September 2014 because the number of messages posted to StockTwits has grown substantially over time and the best quality data come from more recent years.
 As can be seen in Table 1, this restriction leaves us with 75% of messages.
-To focus on sentiment that can be directly linked to particular stocks, we restrict attention to messages that only mention one ticker.
-We also focus on the sample of messages by users who have indicated their approach, holding period, and experience.
-To link with earnings announcements information, we focus on firms that are headquartered in the United States, and thus, have regular filings with the SEC.
+To focus on sentiment that can be directly linked to a particular stock, we restrict attention to messages that only mention one ticker.
+We also focus on the sample of messages by users who have indicated their investment approach, holding period, and experience.
+To link our data with earnings announcements information, we focus on firms that are headquartered in the United States, and thus, have regular filings with the SEC.
 It would be ideal to observe investors' opinions about individual firms every day for constructing a daily measure of disagreement.
 Thus, we concentrate on firms for which there is a high amount of StockTwits coverage.
 The top 100 firms mentioned comprise 60% of the overall number of messages in our sample.
-This leaves us with 1,460,349 messages by 11,874 unique users.3 We present the names of the 100 firms and the frequency of messages about these firms in Table 2.
+This leaves us with 1,460,349 messages by 11,874 unique users.2 We present the names of the 100 firms and the frequency of messages about these firms in the Appendix (Table A.1).
 Not surprisingly, many of the most discussed firms are in technology and pharmaceutical industries.

 Note that some users joined StockTwits after January 1, 2013.
 We control for the growing nature of our sample by including time fixed effects in our analysis.
-Out of 11,874 users, 4,566 joined before January 1, 2013.
-Figure 2 portrays the number of messages over time in our data, indicating no dramatic changes over time aside from steady growth in the number of users and messages posted.
+Out of 11,874 users, 4,566 joined before January 1, 2013.3 Figure 2 portrays the number of messages over time in our data,